kedacore/keda-docs/content/scalers/huawei-cloudeye.md

 triggers:
   - type: huawei-cloudeye
     metadata:
-      namespace: SYS.ELB                                    #Required: metrics namespace.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9 / a-z / A-Z / _, the total length of service.item is 3, the maximum is 32.
+      namespace: SYS.ELB
-      metricName: mb_l7_qps                                 #Required: metrics name.
+      metricName: mb_l7_qps
-      dimensionName: lbaas_instance_id                      #Required: dimension name of metric.
+      dimensionName: lbaas_instance_id
-      dimensionValue: 5e052238-0346-xxb0-86ea-92d9f33e29d2  #Required: dimension value of metric.
+      dimensionValue: 5e052238-0346-xxb0-86ea-92d9f33e29d2
       targetMetricValue: "100"
       minMetricValue: "1"
 ```

+**Parameter list:**

+- `namespace` is the namespace of the metric.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32.
+This is required.
+- `metricName` is the name of the metric.
+This is required.
+- `dimensionName` is the dimension name of the metric.
+This is required.
+- `dimensionValue` is the dimension value of the metric.
+This is required.
+- `targetMetricValue` is the target value for your metric.
+This is required.
+- `minMetricValue` is the min value for your metric.
+If the actual value of the metric you get from cloudeye is less than the minimum value, then the scaler is not active.
+This is required.
+- `metricCollectionTime` is the collection time of the metric.
+Equivalent to the earliest start time of the end time.
+This is not required.
+The default value is 300, unit is second.
+- `metricFilter` is the aggregation method of the metric.
+This is not required.
+The default value is average.
+Other values ​​include max, min, sum, variance.
+- `metricPeriod` is the granularity of the metric.
+This is not required.
+The default value is 300, unit is second.

 ### Authentication Parameters